What is required?

 Deposit into recognized, accessible, community-accepted repositories is increasingly emphasized, and it is important to consult the Requirements by Directorate, Office, Division, Program, or other NSF Unit for more specific instructions.
 Whether or not specific guidance is provided, researchers should discuss their plan for preservation of access to data resulting from the project in their DMP.

-See Data Sharing on the Services page for some suggestions on finding a suitable repository.
+See Sharing and Archiving Data for some suggestions on finding a suitable repository.

 How do I submit?